g-wtham/solar_power_prediction/README.md

-## Solar Power Prediction using ML regression models :
+## Solarpanel Power Prediction using ML regression models :

 Real-time ML-powered system designed to predict solar panel power output using multiple regression models.
 The system uses historical weather data from the NSRDB (https://nsrdb.nrel.gov/data-viewer), specific to your locality, to provide accurate and localized solar power forecasts.
 By analyzing key weather parameters like Temperature and Global Horizontal Irradiance (GHI), it ensures that the predictions reflect real-time weather conditions, delivering precise solar power generation estimates.